 Helping Patients Seek Breastfeeding Accommodations

-You can support your patients in continuing to breastfeed after returning to the workplace by helping them get what they need to express or “pump” breast milk during the workday.
+You can support your patients in continuing to breastfeed/chestfeed after returning to the workplace by helping them get what they need to express or “pump” breast milk during the workday.
 Many workers in the U.S. return to work relatively soon after childbirth, often due to economic necessity.
 Your patients may face obstacles that make it difficult to continue breastfeeding.
 Here’s what you need to know to help.

 The Problem